anantacloud-oss/docs/docs/devops-foundations.md

 ## Extending and Customizing

-While Gruntwork's components provide a robust starting point, they are intentionally designed to be **extensible**.
+While Ananta Cloud's components provide a robust starting point, they are intentionally designed to be **extensible**.
 Users are encouraged to:

 - Build upon existing modules
 - Integrate their own tools and practices
 - Contribute feedback or improvements

-Gruntwork recognizes that infrastructure needs vary widely and supports a collaborative, developer-first approach to extending functionality and shaping future improvements.
+Ananta Cloud recognizes that infrastructure needs vary widely and supports a collaborative, developer-first approach to extending functionality and shaping future improvements.

 ---